Artform

 Case Studies

-The Forget Me Never Project was a collaborative visual art project that took place at Tallaght Hospital from 2015 to 2017, led by Artist in Residence Lucia Barnes and supported by The National Centre for Arts and Health (NCAH).
+The Forget Me Never Project was a collaborative visual art project at Tallaght Hospital from 2015 to 2017, led by Artist in Residence Lucia Barnes.
+Renal dialysis patients receiving treatment either in hospital or at home, staff, family and artists were all involved.
+The project resulted in a permanent artwork - The Forget Me Never Tree - in the new Haemodialysis Unit.

 Case Studies